 It’s stressful for employees to overshoot and be admonished for taking too much time and resources.

 It is equally disappointing to be told that their standards aren’t up to par.

 One of the most helpful things for new hires is to clarify standards and acceptable scope for different tasks.

 Give examples and clarify when an “okay” job versus an “excellent” job is expected.

-Thiinking through these four key ideas about high standards will help any organization set up their employee onboarding process for success.
+Thinking through these four key ideas about high standards will help any organization set up its employee onboarding process for success.